HalleyInteractive/plant-monitor/README.md

-# google-plant
+# Plant Monitor 🌱
-A small device you can plug in the soil of your plant, it will record signals such as the amount of sunlight and water.
+A small device you can plug in the soil of your plant, it will record the amount of sunlight and water.